The Versai

 While the Siblings themselves are represented by Vehira's moons, the Versai are represented as the dark sides of those moons.
 Notably, because they are considered to be mirror images, inversions or shadows of their respective Siblings, they are often suggested to be unknown to either Vehira (who cannot see reflections) or Azane (who cannot see shadows).
 Thus, in the mischevious politics of the gods, the Versai are often troublemakers, conspiring against their Sibling counterparts, or even directly working at cross-purposes to Vehira, Azane or both.
 In some religious sects, different Versai are sometimes considered to be Infernals.

-In virtually all religions, regardless of the foundational creation myth or of the status of Vehira, Azane, Azimzilit or the Siblings, the Versai are almost universally held to have been created by Azimzilit - even after the creation of mortals.
+In religions descended from the Ancient Gnomic traditions regardless of the foundational creation myth or of the status of Vehira, Azane, Azimzilit or the Siblings, the Versai are almost universally held to have been created by Azimzilit - even after the creation of mortals.

 The legend goes that following the creation of mortals, the world of Tear became pregnant with their fears, doubts and insecurities.
 One night, by the light of the fires Obrum had lit for the mortals, Azimzilit saw these weaknesses reflected in the Sea of Azane as shadows on the moons of Vehira.
 Knowing that Vehira could not see them (because they were reflections), and Azane could not see them (because they were shadows) Azimzilit took it upon themself to rein in these Versai, lest they run free among the mortals and destroy all of creation.